YilinChen0921/stats507-coursework/README.md

 # stats507-coursework

-# This is a repository for STATS 507 Data Science and Analytics using Python
+This is a repository for STATS 507 Data Science and Analytics using Python

-# The homeworks will be shared in the repository
+The homework will be shared in the repository